I'm so excited to share this easy picket fence coat rack with you! I love quick and easy projects, and even beginners can do this project.

 Several people mentioned a coat rack, and since I’m sort of in a coat rack stage…. that’s what I went with.

-I trimmed all of the boards to be the same size, cutting off the original holes.
+I trimmed all boards to be the same size, cutting off the original holes.
 Another reclaimed 2x4 board was used for the bottom support.
-After spreading some Gorilla Wood Glue and placing the board, I drilled pilot holes and secured it with wood screws going from the back to the front so the screws wouldn’t be visible.
+After spreading some Gorilla Wood Glue and placing the board, I drilled pilot holes and secured it with wood screws going from the back to the front so the screws wouldn't be visible.

 For the top board, I spread some more Gorilla Wood Glue on each of the pickets . . .